The veggie that loves you back.

 Source of Fibre Icon

-The three colours of kumara all contain significant levels of a range of antioxidants.
+The four colours of kumara all contain significant levels of a range of antioxidants.
 And, each colour of kumara offers a range of beneficial vitamins.

 • Orange kumara is a good source of Vitamin C